 Brokerage accounts, retirement accounts, stocks, bonds, and other investments;

 Cars, trucks, boats, and other vehicles;

 Real estate; and Credit cards, loans, and mortgages.
 Comply with applicable federal and state laws regarding transfer of property in the estate that is regulated, such as guns.
 See Inherited Guns In An Estate.16.
 File all tax returns due for the decedent and the estate.
-Pay applicable federal, state, and local income taxes, inheritance taxes, and estate taxes.
+Pay applicable federal, state, and local income, inheritance, estate, and gift taxes.
 Use a tax preparation software program or retain a CPA to file all required tax returns.
 For an overview of required estate tax returns, go to

 tax returns due.17.
 Complete distributions of estate assets.
 Send